-Led by new director Terry Ghiselli approached the old Westminster chapter with an idea.
-Since the Westminster chapter’s membership had dwindled to eight active members and they had not competed in almost 10 years, how would they feel about letting a group of young guys create their own chorus under the chapter’s charter?
-The leadership and current members could not have been happier and offered their support in any way possible.
-A new experiment was begun – with guidance from elders and yet totally fueled by the youth the seeds for a new era of Barbershop Harmony were planted.
+Led by new director Terry Ghiselli, the Founding Five approached the old Westminster chapter with an idea.
+Since the Westminster chapter’s membership had dwindled to eight active members who had not competed in a decade, how would they feel about letting a group of young guys create their own chorus under the chapter’s charter?
+The leadership and current members happily agreed and offered their support in any way possible.
+A new experiment was begun – guided by elders, driven by youth–the revived Westminster Chorus planted the seeds for a new era of Barbershop Harmony.

-On the World & Non-Barbershop Stage
+2009: On the World Stage

 In July 2009 the chorus traveled to Wales, UK to compete in the prestigious Llangollen International Musical Eisteddfod Festival.
 The Westminster Chorus was named the 2009 ‘Choir of the World’ Pavarotti Trophy winner.
 Click Here for more info.